Natural width of the superconducting transition in epitaxial TiN films

-Eq.~\eqref{eq_ag_linearized} relates the average $T_\mathrm{c}$ of the film with the average magnetic defect density $n_\mathrm{s}$.
-Similarly, local variation of $n_\mathrm{s}$ should cause a local variation of the critical temperature $\delta T_\mathrm{c}$, suggesting that stochastic spatial distribution of MD can result in a built-in inhomogeneity in epitaxial TiN films and give rise to the RT broadening~\cite{Caprara2011,Benfatto2009}.
-In the following we assume a completely random distribution of magnetic impurities, in contrast to the case of magnetic superconductors~\cite{Koshelev2020}.
-This means that the number of impurities $N_\mathrm{m}$ in a given area $A$ of the film fluctuates as $\delta N_\mathrm{m}(A) = \sqrt{N_\mathrm{m}(A)} = \sqrt{An_\mathrm{s}}$, which corresponds to the fluctuation of defect density $\delta n_\mathrm{s}(A) = \sqrt{n_\mathrm{s}/A}$.
-In the absence of obvious spatial correlations in the distribution of MD, the choice of a typical spatial scale that sets the value of $A$ (the correlation area) is crucial to estimate the effect.
-We treat the problem self-consistently, assuming that the relevant scale is given by the GL-like correlation length $\xi = \sqrt{\pi\hbar \mathcal{D}/8k_\mathrm{B}\delta T_\mathrm{c}}$, which itself depends on the random fluctuation of the critical temperature $\delta T_\mathrm{c}$ via Eq.~\eqref{eq_ag_linearized}.
-Depending on the ratio of $\xi$ and $w$ one identifies 2D ($w > \xi$) and 1D ($w < \xi$) regimes, which correspond to $A = \xi^2$ and $A = w\xi$, respectively.
-Thus, we have for the rms fluctuation of $T_\mathrm{c}$:
+Equation~\eqref{eq_ag_linearized} establishes a relationship between the average $T_\mathrm{c}$ and the average density of magnetic defects, $n_\mathrm{s}$.
+Similarly, local variations in $n_\mathrm{s}$ are expected to cause variations in the critical temperature, $\Delta T_\mathrm{c}$.
+This suggests that a stochastic spatial distribution of magnetic defects can lead to a built-in inhomogeneity in epitaxial TiN films and result in the observed broadening of RT~\cite{Caprara2011,Benfatto2009}.
+In this work, we assume a completely random distribution of magnetic defects, which is different from the case of magnetic superconductors~\cite{Koshelev2020}.
+This means that the number of impurities $N_\mathrm{m}$ in a given area $A$ of the film fluctuates as $\Delta N_\mathrm{m}(A) = \sqrt{N_\mathrm{m}(A)} = \sqrt{An_\mathrm{s}}$, which corresponds to a fluctuation in defect density $\Delta n_\mathrm{s}(A) = \sqrt{n_\mathrm{s}/A}$.
+In the absence of spatial correlations in the distribution of magnetic defects, it is important to choose a typical spatial scale that determines the value of $A$ (the correlation area).
+We treat the problem in a self-consistent manner, assuming that the relevant scale is given by the GL-like correlation length $\xi = \sqrt{\pi\hbar \mathcal{D}/8k_\mathrm{B}\Delta T_\mathrm{c}}$, which itself depends on the random fluctuation in the critical temperature $\Delta T_\mathrm{c}$ via equation~\eqref{eq_ag_linearized}.
+Depending on the ratio of $\xi$ and $w$, two regimes can be identified: a 2D regime ($w > \xi$) and a 1D regime ($w < \xi$), which correspond to the cases where $A = \xi^2$ and $A = w\xi$, respectively.
+Therefore, the rms fluctuation of $T_\mathrm{c}$ can be expressed as:

-The width of sample at which crossover occurs is defined from Eq.\eqref{eq_mag1D}-\eqref{eq_mag2D} as $w_{MD}=\sqrt{\pi\hbar d \mathcal{D}^2/16 k (T_\mathrm{c}^0-T_\mathrm{c}) v_\mathrm{F} a^2}$, which is about 0.07 $\mu$m, 0.5 $\mu$m, and 1.1 $\mu$m for 5 nm, 9 nm, and 20 nm film, respectively.
-By comparing the device width with $w_{MD}$, we fit the RT data in \autoref{figure_num_4} with either Eq.\eqref{eq_emt_1d} or Eq.\eqref{eq11}, which correspond to the 1D and 2D cases into the EMT approximation.
-The results for the rest of samples are presented in Supplemental Material~\cite{Suppl_Data}.
+The crossover from 2D to 1D regime occurs at a specific width of the sample $w_{MD} = \sqrt{\pi\hbar d \mathcal{D}^2/16k_B(T_\mathrm{c}^0 - T_\mathrm{c}) v_\mathrm{F}a^2}$.
+We find $w_{MD} \approx$ 0.07 $\mu$m, 0.5 $\mu$m, and 1.1 $\mu$m for films with thicknesses of 5 nm, 9 nm, and 20 nm, respectively.
+By comparing the device width to $w_{MD}$, the RT data in figure~\ref{figure_num_4} can be fitted using either equation~\eqref{eq_emt_1d} or equation~\eqref{eq11}, corresponding to the 1D and 2D EMT approximations.
+The results for the other samples are presented in the supplementary material~\cite{Suppl_Data}.